 This means that for people wanting to reduce their weight, they may find it a better approach than having to count calorie intake for example, which can lead to short-lived results rather than long term change.

-Although nobody can predict or make any fixed claims when it comes to longevity, eating a wide variety of fruits and vegetables has long been associated with living longer and also being more healthy in older age.
+Although nobody can predict or make any fixed claims when it comes to longevity, eating a wide variety of fruits and vegetables is associated with living longer and also with the person being more healthy in older age.

 The pros and cons of a whole foods plant based diet also depend on your current diet.
 In my opinion the pros far outweigh the cons.